Congress is heading for a confrontation with Attorney General Jeff Sessions over pot.

 Measures have been attached to must-pass bills in the Senate that would allow Veterans Affairs doctors to counsel patients on the use of medical marijuana, and to continue blocking the Justice Department from pursuing cases against people who use medical marijuana in states that have legalized it.

+Some lawmakers are pushing to go even further.
+Senator Cory Booker, a New Jersey Democrat, this week unveiled legislation that would legalize marijuana at the federal level.
 In the House, Republican Matt Gaetz of Florida proposed legislation that would change the federal classification of marijuana to allow research and a range of medical uses.

 Booker said the law needs to be changed because minorities and the poor are disproportionately arrested for what amounts to a minor offense.